kmlawson/china-revolutions-mo3337/99bibliography.md

 - Martin, Edwin W. *Divided Counsel: The Anglo-American Response to Communist Victory in China*.
 2021.
 - Martin, Helmut. *Cult & Canon: The Origins and Development of State Maoism*.
 1982.
 - Mazur, Mary G. *Wu Han, Historian: Son of China’s Times*.
 1955.
+- McGuire, Elizabeth. *Red at Heart: How Chinese Communists Fell in Love with the Russian Revolution*.
+2018.
 - McLaren, Anne E. ‘Performing Grief: Bridal Laments in Rural China’.
 Electronic book.
 2008.
 - Meisner, Maurice.
 ‘Mao and Marx in the Scholastic Tradition’. *Modern China* 3, no. 4 (1977): 401–6.
 [Link](https://www.jstor.org/stable/188821).
 - ———. *Mao’s China and After: A History of the People’s Republic*.
 1999.
 - Meisner, Maurice J. *Li Ta-Chao and the Origins of Chinese Marxism*.
 1970.
 - ———. *The Deng Xiaoping Era: An Inquiry Into the Fate of Chinese Socialism, 1978-1994*.
 1996.
+- Melby, John F. ‘Maoism as a World Force’. *Annals of the American Academy of Political and Social Science* 402, no. ArticleType: research-article / Issue Title: China in the World Today / Full publication date: Jul., 1972 / Copyright © 1972 American Academy of Political and Social Science (1 July 1972): 26–39.
+[Link](http://www.jstor.org/stable/1039203).
 - Mertha, Andrew. *Brothers in Arms: Chinese Aid to the Khmer Rouge, 1975–1979*.
 2014.
 - Meyer, Mahlon. *Remembering China from Taiwan: Divided Families and Bittersweet Reunions After the Chinese Civil War*.
 2012.
 - Meyskens, Covell F. *Mao’s Third Front: The Militarization of Cold War China*.
 Electronic book.
 2020.